 A concussion cannot be seen on a CT scan or MRI.
 Occasionally, imaging of the brain is needed to rule out other problems, like a skull fracture or bleeding in the brain.
 A normal CT or MRI scan may not mean the athlete is okay to return to sport competition.
 A formal evaluation with a concussion specialist is still recommended.

 Many patients will experience impairments in their reaction time and hand-eye coordination following a concussion.
-In addition, a concussed patient may be prescribed medications following their injury in which driving may not be safe.
+In addition, a concussed patient may be prescribed medications following the injury, making it unsafe for them to drive.
 Therefore, an assessment of cognitive abilities and medical clearance is recommended before driving can be resumed.

 There are many tests that can be included in a full battery of neuropsychological testing.
-ImPACT™ may be one resource test and is cognitive screening, but usually manual paper-pencil testing performed by a neuropsychologist with concussion training is the preferred method of assessment.
-Information from this type of evaluation can help assist clinicians in what types of treatments (i.e., medications, cognitive rehabilitation, and supportive psychotherapy) may be necessary to help facilitate recovery.
+ImPACT™ is one computer-based resource for cognitive screening, but manual paper-pencil testing performed by a neuropsychologist with concussion training is usually the preferred method of assessment.
+Information from this type of evaluation can assist clinicians identify the types of treatments (i.e., medications, cognitive rehabilitation, and supportive psychotherapy) that may be necessary to help facilitate recovery.

-Get plenty of rest and limit TV time, cell phone usage and texting.
-You should get as much physical and cognitive rest as possible.
+You should get as much physical and cognitive rest (limit TV time, cell phone usage, and texting) as possible.
 Come prepared with questions to address with your provider.
-Our concussion team wants to help expedite your recovery in an effort to return you back to sports and normal activity as safely as possible.
+Our concussion team wants to help expedite your recovery, so you can return to sports and normal activity as safely as possible.

-A baseline is an assessment that is performed prior to an injury to determine an individual's abilities and functions prior to an injury or change in health status.
+A baseline is a pre-injury assessment that is performed to determine an individual's abilities and functions prior to an injury or change in health status.
 In the context of sports concussion, baseline assessments of cognitive function (i.e., Immediate Post-Concussion Assessment Test; ImPACT) and balance (Balance Error Scoring System; BESS) are highly recommended to help clinicians in the interpretation of tests performed after a concussion occurs.
-Please contact our Concussion Program to obtain more specific information on how to undergo pre injury baseline assessments.
-Baseline Assessments are offered from ages 6 and up and may be most effective for post injury comparisons if re-administered at every level of play (i.e., middle school, junior high, high school, collegiate, professional)
+Please contact our Concussion Program to obtain specific information on how to undergo pre-injury baseline assessments.
+Baseline assessments are offered for ages 6 and up and may be most effective for post-injury comparisons if administered at every level of play (i.e., middle school, junior high, high school, collegiate, professional)

 What if I get injured and don't have an ImPACT™ baseline?

-You can still take a post-injury test and the results will be compared to the norms (expected performance) for your age group and gender.
+You can still take a post-injury test, and the results will be compared to the norms (expected performance) for your age group and gender.
 This gives your concussion specialist an idea of where you are supposed to be cognitively and the cognitive deficits that you may be experiencing following your injury.
-From this information, an academic plan as you recover can also be determined to help you as you recover.
+From this information, an academic plan can also be determined to help you as you recover.

-CTE is a neurodegenerative disease in the brain thought to be associated with repetitive brain trauma.
-CTE can currently only be diagnosed at autopsy.
+CTE is a neurodegenerative disease of the brain thought to be associated with repetitive brain trauma.
+Currently, CTE can be diagnosed only at autopsy.
 The prevalence and incidence of CTE in sports concussions is unclear.
-It likely various per sport, position, duration of exposure, and age of initial exposure.
-Not every athlete that suffers a concussion develops CTE and research to date has included a biased sample.
-Continued research needs are required in order to learn more about this disease and potential therapies that may slow or reverse its course.
+It likely varies per sport, position, duration of exposure, and age of initial exposure.
+Not every athlete that suffers a concussion develops CTE, and research to date has included a biased sample.
+Continued research is required to learn more about this disease and potential therapies that may slow or reverse its course.